yduf/yduf.github.io/_posts/2022-10-26-avx-conditional-code.md

 published: true
 title: Condition in vector code
 tags: c++ avx
+excerpt_separator: <!--more-->
 ---
-> If a vector component is already finished, freeze it to avoid doing any further calculations on it.
-This is done by masking the finished components on any value assignment.
+> If a vector component is already finished, freeze it to avoid doing any further calculations on it. <!--more--> This is done by masking the finished components on any value assignment.
 The unfinished vector components will keep being updated, but finished ones won't. - [Controlling the Data Flow](https://www.codingame.com/playgrounds/283/sse-avx-vectorization/controlling-the-data-flow)

 {% highlight cpp %}
 inline v8f slowFunction(int i){